Trojan War: the 10-year-long, bloody war between Troy and Greece

 Telephus, king of Mysia, was the one who helped the Greeks find the way to Troy.

 In one account, there was a prophecy that stated that the first Greeks to land on the shores of Troy would be the first to die.
 With no Greek soldier wanting to land due to the prophecy, Achilles played a trick on them.
 He threw his shield on the land and then stepped on it so that his feet did not necessarily make contact with the land.
 As a result, other soldiers were inspired to land.
 The first person to land was actually Protesilaus, commander of the Phylaceans.
-Protesilaus was killed by Hector.
+And just as the prophecy had stated, Protesilaus died in battle; he was killed by Hector.

 In the ninth year, disgruntled Greek soldiers mutinied against the Greek military leaders.
-The soldiers had grown tired of fighting an enemy whose walls could not be breached.
+It’s said that the soldiers had grown tired of fighting an enemy whose walls were unbreachable.
 The Greek camp was also plagued by a lack of supplies and perhaps riddled with diseases.
 Therefore, the soldiers demanded that Greek leaders allow them return home to wives and mothers.
 Had it not been for the swift intervention of Achilles, who inspired confidence in the Greek armies, the troops would most likely have rebelled and headed back home.

 The Greeks believed that the plague and diseases that they suffered while besieging Troy was due to the leaders dishonoring the gods.
 For example, Chryses, a priest of Apollo, was insulted by Agamemnon when he came to the king begging for the return of his daughter, Chryseis.
 The Greek god Apollo went on to punish Agamemnon by inflicting a severe plague upon the Greeks.
-Not until Agamemnon returned Chryseis, the plague and hardship were not lifted by Apollo.
+Not until Agamemnon returned Chryseis, Apollo did not grant the soldiers any respite from the plague and hardship.